nasa/nos3/docs/wiki/Scenario_Patching.md

 #Scenario - Patching an App or Table

 This scenario was developed to explain and demonstrate the process by which a satellite operator could patch an app or table onboard a satellite, using NASA Operational Simulator for Small Satellites (NOS3).
-It demonstrates the extension of ground software (GSW) from merely commanding to sending up updated code for an app or table.
+It demonstrates the use of ground software (GSW) to go from merely commanding to sending up updated code for an app or table.

 ## Learning Goals